wzulfikar/lifelog/tech/bitbucket-issue-tracker.md

 ### Creating Issue
 - go to your repo page
 - click `Issues`
+> you won't see the `Issues` link if you haven't enable the issue tracker.
 - click `Create issue` (upper right)
 - upload image/attachment if any